mautic/developer-documentation-new/docs/rest_api/companies.rst

    $company = $companyApi->edit($id, $data, $createIfNotFound);

-Edit a new Company.
+Edit an existing Company.
 Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a Company if the given ID does not exist and clears all the Company information, adds the information from the request.
 **PATCH** fails if the Company with the given ID does not exist and updates the Company field values with the values from the request.